 |2013||4351||363||4714||0 (>20 #)|

-In the year 2006, a total of 62864 cases of malaria were reported from Karnataka state and Mangaluru accounted for 15664 (24%) of these cases.
+In the year 1990, a total of 74012 cases of malaria were reported from Karnataka state and Mangaluru accounted for 19 (0.03%) of these cases.
+In 2006, 66339 cases were reported from Karnataka, and Mangaluru accounted for 15664 cases (23.6%).
 Of the 16446 cases of P. falciparum malaria reported from Karnataka in the same year, 4903 (29%) cases were from Mangaluru.
 And among 29 malaria related deaths from Karnataka, 11 were from Mangaluru.
-Whereas the incidence of malaria is showing a downward trend in Karnataka, it is continuing in Mangaluru, and in 2013, of the 13302 cases reported from Karnataka, 4714 (35%) were from Mangaluru and in 2014, of the 12335 cases from Karnataka, 7360 (59%) were from Mangaluru.
-Although only 2 deaths have been officially reported, the actual number of deaths may be 8-10 times more as all the cases are not reported and even among the reported deaths, all cannot be confirmed for want of evidence in the form of a preserved blood smear of the victim.
-Alarmed by this trend, the Karnataka State Government has intensified the malaria control drive in Mangaluru.
+Whereas the incidence of malaria is showing a downward trend in Karnataka, it is continues to remain high in Mangaluru, and in 2017, of the 11312 cases reported from Karnataka, 8075 (71.4%) were from Mangaluru.

 There was a sudden rise in the cases of P. falciparum in the year 1995-96 that resulted in more than 100 deaths due to malaria (26 in 1995 as per official figures).
 The high mortality was probably related to delayed diagnosis and treatment due to lack of awareness among the general public as well as doctors.
 Alarmed by these events, a voluntary initiative for malaria control was started by private medical practitioners in association with the local medical college, Mangaluru City Corporation (MCC) and District Administration; Malaria Control Action Committee (MCAC) was thus constituted.
 Due to the concerted efforts and also decline in the construction activities, the annual incidence declined by the year 2000, with only 1798 cases reported.
 However, by 2001 the incidence again showed an upward trend.
 Despite strengthening the anti-malaria drive under MCAC, the cases have continued to rise, largely due to resurgence in construction activities.